-Please click to download our Booking Terms & Conditions in Adobe PDF format.
+Please click to download our Booking Terms and Conditions in Adobe PDF format.

-1. Bookings are made with the School Journey Association of Unit 2 and 3, 16 Porteus Place, London SW4 0AS, and are designed for Members of the Association.
+1. Bookings are made with the School Journey Association of Unit 2 and 3, 16 Porteus Place, London SW4 0AS, UK company Registration number 472354 and Registered charity number 312526.

 a) Residential Tours.
-A deposit of £35 per paying member of the party is required with the booking form.
-Activity trips and bookings including air travel require £100.00 deposit.
-An interim payment of £100 per person may be required and the final balance due 7 weeks before departure.
+A non-refundable deposit of £50 per paying member of the party is required with the booking form.
+Activity trips and bookings including air travel require £100.00 deposit per person.
+An interim payment of £100 per person may be required and the final balance will be due 7 weeks before trip departure.

 3. Free Places.
 One adult per 8 pupils travels free.
 It is expected that such adults will, in return, exercise proper control over the party.
-(These free places give the right only to a shared 2 bedded room; a supplement is payable for single rooms.)
+(These free places give the right only to a shared twin or two bedded room; a supplement is payable for single rooms).

 Even in this case, we will attempt to minimise any increases.
-If this means paying more than 10% of the tour price, you will be entitled to cancel your tour with a full refund of all money paid except for any amendment charges.
+If this means paying more than 8% of the tour price, you will be entitled to cancel your tour with a full refund of all money paid.
 Should you decide to cancel because of this, you must exercise your right to do so within 14 days from the issue date printed on the invoice.